-610 Arts Collective is the result of two passionate arts organizations working together to create a shared vision of bring arts, enrichment, and Chautauqua style learning to the Ridgway, CO are.
+610 Arts Collective is the result of two passionate arts organizations working together to create a shared vision of bring arts, enrichment, and Chautauqua style learning to the Ridgway, CO area.

-610, as we call it, is the shared office space of Ridgway Chautauqua Society (The Sherbino Theater) and Weehawken Creative Arts.
+"610", as we call it, is the shared office space of two non-profit organizations: The Ridgway Chautauqua Society (The Sherbino Theater) and Weehawken Creative Arts.
 These sister organizations, while separate in status and mission, collaborate to offer a range of programs at the theater, the 610 space and other local spaces.
-610 is also an exhibition space for local and visiting artists, and a classroom space for programs.
-As of June, 610 Arts Collective now houses a gallery shop with offerings from local and visiting artists.
+In addition to serving as an office space, 610 is graced with an incredible brick and mortar retail space that serves as an exhibition space for local and visiting artists, and a classroom space for programs.
+Exhibitions typically feature a different artist each month, or a group show such as the 610 Open.
+In addition to the exhibition space, the 610 Arts Collective holds a "Gallery Shop" with smaller cash & carry offerings from local and visiting artists.

-A serious movement is afoot within Ouray County for arts organizations to cooperate in the areas of event planning, scheduling, marketing, coordination, and event staffing.
+For nearly a decade now, a serious movement has been afoot within Ouray County for arts organizations to cooperate in the areas of event planning, scheduling, marketing, coordination, and event staffing.
 Willing to lead, Weehawken-RCS/Sherbino took the spirit of collaboration a step further and entered into an Agreement for Collaboration, Cooperation & Cost Sharing (MOU) in the fall of 2014.
-Now well into our fifth year, Weehawken Creative Arts and the RCS/Sherbino share a staff of three, share space and systems, are developing mutually beneficial programming, and are taking advantage of economies-of-scale efficiencies wherever possible.
+Now well into our sixth year, Weehawken Creative Arts and the RCS/Sherbino share a staff of three, share office and gallery space as well as administrative systems and equipment, are developing mutually beneficial programming, and are taking advantage of economies-of-scale efficiencies wherever possible.

 Ridgway Chautauqua Society